 Anyone who lacks mental capacity cannot enter into contracts/agreements, and cannot be forced to.

 Where a person/organisation makes or demands someone who lacks mental capacity to sign a contract/agreement, and they are aware of such.
 They are not only breaking the law, but the contract/agreement is void.

 The contract/agreement is not enforceable without a court order.
 Where a person/organisation responsible for making or demanding the contract/agreement takes this to court, that person/organisation will have substantial damages and costs to pay.

 Where a person has SMI benefit and lacks mental capacity, the following applies.

 There is a piece of legislation called “The Loans for Mortgage Interest Regulations 2017”

-20 of the regulations includes:
+Section 20 of the regulations include:

 Transitional provision: lack of capacity